Visa Bulletin: April 2026 Priority Dates

 Choosing the right support partner

-The green card process requires coordination across multiple government agencies, along with extensive documentation and strict compliance with regulatory standards.
-Lighthouse helps navigate this complexity with comprehensive support throughout your immigration process.
+The green card process requires coordination across multiple government agencies: the Department of State, USCIS, and the National Visa Center.
+This coordination involves extensive documentation and strict compliance with regulatory standards.

-Lighthouse helps U.S. employers and foreign nationals navigate this process through eligibility diagnostics, expert guidance on PERM recruitment and compliance documentation, and comprehensive legal support.
-This includes preparation for Forms I-140 and I-485, coordination of family applications, and timeline tracking based on the bulletin.
+Lighthouse helps U.S. employers and foreign nationals navigate this process through eligibility diagnostics to identify the correct employment-based category, expert guidance on PERM recruitment and compliance documentation, and comprehensive legal and operational support, including preparation for Forms I-140 and I-485, as well as coordination of family applications with timeline tracking based on the Visa Bulletin.

 Frequently asked questions

-Your priority date is the date your petition (Form I-130 for family-sponsored or Form I-140 for employment-based) was filed with USCIS.
+Your priority date is the date your immigrant petition (Form I-130 for family-sponsored or Form I-140 for employment-based) was filed with USCIS.
 You can find it on your Form I-797 approval notice.
-This date determines your place in line for visa availability under the preference category system established by the Immigration and Nationality Act.
+This date determines your place in line for visa availability.
+If your employer filed through PERM labor certification, your priority date is typically the PERM filing date.

-Why do India, China, Mexico, and the Philippines have different dates?
+Why do India, China, Mexico, and Philippines have different dates?

-The INA limits any single country to 7% of the total annual family-sponsored and employment-based preference limit.
-High demand from these countries relative to the per-country cap creates longer backlogs and slower date movement compared to chargeability areas except those listed (often called "All Other Areas").
+The INA limits any single country to 7% of the total annual preference allocation.
+High demand from these countries relative to the per-country limit creates longer backlogs and slower cut-off date movement compared to "All Other Areas."

-Retrogression occurs when dates move backward rather than forward, happening when demand exceeds supply.
-If it affects your category, your priority date may no longer be current, delaying your ability to file for adjustment of status or receive final action.
-Backward movement is more common toward the fiscal year end when annual limits are being reached.
+Retrogression occurs when cut-off dates move backward rather than forward.
+This happens when demand for immigrant visas exceeds supply.
+If retrogression affects your category, your priority date may no longer be current, delaying your ability to file for adjustment of status or receive final action.

 How can Lighthouse help with my green card application?

-Lighthouse provides comprehensive support for employment-based green cards, including eligibility evaluation, PERM labor certification guidance, Form I-140 and I-485 preparation, dependent coordination, and timeline tracking based on monthly bulletin updates.
+Lighthouse provides comprehensive support for employment-based green cards, including eligibility evaluation, PERM labor certification guidance, Form I-140 and I-485 preparation, dependent coordination, and timeline tracking based on monthly Visa Bulletin updates.
 Our platform combines legal expertise with technology to streamline documentation and meet compliance requirements.

 Lighthouse provides expert guidance and legal review to strengthen your case.